oroinc/documentation/crm/dev_guide/impersonation.rst

 The default notification email template is **user_impersonate**.
 It can be found on the **All Templates** page of your Oro application (**System>Emails>Templates**).

 This behavior can be overridden if you select the silent mode when generating the impersonation link.
-(See the `Impersonate a User in the Silent Mode <./user-impersonation#impersonate-a-user-in-the-silent-mode>`__ section.)
+(See the :ref:`Impersonate a User in the Silent Mode <impersonate-a-user-in-the-silent-mode>` section.)

 Data Audit